arnigunnar/arnigunnar/README.md

 # Árni Gunnar Ragnarsson

-## A Full Stack Development Yoda, Software Architect & Technical Consultant
+## A Full Stack Yoda, Software Architect & Technical Consultant

 Transforming business processes through technology is my passion, I love creating software solutions.
 Ever since my first websites over 25 years ago, to the more complicated product solutions I have had a hand in since, I have fallen in love with the production process.